sg-s/xolotl/docs/how-to/creating-new-components.md

 ## Creating new conductances by hand

-You can create a new conductance by hand by creating a new `.hpp` file in the [xolotl file tree](construct-models.md#whereshouldIputthem).
+You can create a new conductance by hand by creating a new `.hpp` file anywhere on your MATLAB path.
+We organize our conductance files in the [xolotl file tree](construct-models.md#whereshouldIputthem).
 You can find template files in `../xolotl/c++/conductances/templates/`.